Moissanite: All You Need To Know

 Another method is a process called "chemical vapor deposition", where a small diamond "seed" is placed in a chamber along with a mixture of gas that contain silicon and carbon.
 The gas is then heated to a high temperature, causing the silicon and carbon atoms to deposit onto the diamond seed and form a layer of silicon carbide.
 This process is repeated several times, layer upon layer, until a rough moissanite crystal is formed.

 Moissanites are often considered a “lifetime” gemstone due to its durability and longevity.
 It is highly resistant to scratches, abrasions, chipping, heat, chemicals, and other environmental factors.
-With a score of 9.25 on the Mohs Hardness Scale, Moissanite is harder than any gemstone, second to diamond.
-As long as it is properly cared for, a Moissanite can retain its beauty, color, and brilliance for a very long time.
+With a score of 9.25 on the Mohs Hardness Scale, moissanite is harder than any gemstone, only second to diamond, which is a 10.
+As long as it is properly cared for, a moissanite can retain its beauty, color, and brilliance for a very long time.

 4. Brilliance & Fire